mate3312/basic-discord-bot/README.md

 # basic-discord-bot
-Only one command, and the basic stuffs.
+Only basic stuffs in this discord bot.
 [Hungary]
 Creator: mxte#3312

 UPDATE V1 (2021.02.13, 16:20)